Equity and Mentoring

 Family and Self Care

 The Family and Self Care Workgroup responds to increasing demand for family-friendly infrastructure support, including considerations of child and elder care.
 Members engage with representatives of other units to promote the implementation of workgroup projects.
 Self-care is an area often overlooked in our professional lives.
 We hope that by dedicating time and resources to this important topic, CSW may help UA employees achieve greater balance between their personal and professional lives.
-Join Facebook Group.
+Join our Facebook Group.

 Programs and Networking